TL;DR Answer Box

 Most people spend 40+ years grinding through a career, hoping to enjoy retirement in their 60s.
-But what if you could flip that script, and make work optional decades earlier?
+But what if you could flip that script—and make work optional decades earlier?

-That’s the promise of FIRE, Financial Independence, Retire Early.
+That’s the promise of FIRE: Financial Independence, Retire Early.
 It’s not about retiring at 35 to sip margaritas (unless that’s your thing).
 It’s about gaining control over your time, income, and future.
-In this post, we’ll break down what FIRE is, how it works, and how you can apply it, even if you’re not planning to fully retire early.

 Watch Our Video Guide Below